Secondary color: RGB and CMYK

 A color model is a conceptual model and does not have specifically defined primary colors.
-A color space based on the RGB color model, most commonly sRGB, has defined primaries and can be used to visualize the color mixing and yield approximate tertiary colors.
-Also note that the color terms applied to tertiary and quaternary colors are not well-defined.
+A color space based on the RGB color model, most commonly sRGB, has defined primaries and can be used to visualize the color mixing and yield approximate tertiary, quaternary, and quinary colors.
+Also note that the color terms applied to tertiary, quaternary, and quinary colors are not well-defined.